powerhousepro69/videoinfox/readme.md

   - Last Download in: &nbsp; Home and Yt-dlp Menu for: Play Clipboard, Download Default and Download Choose.
   - Default List: &nbsp; Keep pasting Video URL's on the fly from the clipboard to the Default List.

-        Default List companion: Create a gui shortcut for: videoinfox -a  to add to the Default List.
+        Default List companion: Create a keyboard shortcut for: videoinfox -a  to add to the Default List.
   - Unlimited User Lists: Keep pasting Video URL's on the fly from the clipboard to the User Set List.

-        User Set List companion: Create a gui shortcut for: videoinfox -l  to add to the User Set list.
+        User Set List companion: Create a keyboard shortcut for: videoinfox -l  to add to the User Set list.
   - Command Line Option: &nbsp; videoinfox -u listname &nbsp; Download any url list to the directory of the list's location.
   - Download and update Yt-dlp in Videoinfox.
   - Save current working directory on exit to load on next run.